sonoUnoTeam/SDSSspectra/README.md

-# sonoUno multicolumn and peak detection script
+# SDSS spectra with peak detection

 This development is powered by CONICET-Argentina, Universidad de Mendoza-Argentina and Universidad Tecnológica Narional Regional Mendoza-Argentina.